 COMING SOON: Viral, mycobacterial and Deep Fungal Panels

 URINARY TRACT INFECTIONS

 UTI was once a simple-to-treat infection which has become more challenging to treat over the last 25 years.
 (1) Half of the population can expect to get a UTI at least once in their lifetime.
-This common community or hospital-acquire infection accounts for considerable morbidity and health-care expenditure with an estimated annual cost of US$3.5 billion in USA.
+This common community or hospital-acquired infection accounts for considerable morbidity and health-care expenditure with an estimated annual cost of US$3.5 billion in USA.

 The majority of UTIs are caused by Gram-negative pathogens, primarily from the Enterobacteriaceae family including E. coli, Proteus, Klebsiella, and Enterobacter species.
 Gram positive and fungal organisms also cause UTI in certain populations, such as patients with indwelling catheters, diabetes, or recent antibiotic use.
 Multidrug-resistant organisms (MDROs) are becoming more common due to antibiotic overuse.
-MDROs limit empiric treatment failures, Untreated UTI can lead to pyelonephritis, bacteremia and sepsis.
+MDROs limit empiric treatment options, Untreated UTI can lead to pyelonephritis, bacteremia and sepsis.